-Harvey Roy Greenberg, MD is a psychoanalyst / journalist and pop culture and media critic based in New York City.
+Harvey Roy Greenberg, MD is a retired psychoanalyst / journalist and popular culture and media critic based in New York City.

-A graduate of Columbia College and Cornell University Medical College, Dr. Greenberg is Clinical Professor of Psychiatry at the Albert Einstein College of Medicine at Yeshiva University, New York.
-He practices adult and adolescent psychiatry, psychoanalysis and psychopharmacology in Manhattan.
+A graduate of Columbia College and Cornell University Medical College, Dr. Greenberg was Clinical Professor of Psychiatry at the Albert Einstein College of Medicine at Yeshiva University, New York.
+He is retired from practicing adult and adolescent psychiatry, psychoanalysis and psychopharmacology in Manhattan.

 In his writings and media appearances, Dr. Greenberg focuses on the intriguing areas of connection between medicine and psychiatry on the one hand, and popular culture, on the other.
 He’s trained his eye on TV and films as well as social issues like drugs and gambling.